From double cleansing to using a moisturizer on oily skin, these are the K-beauty practices one writer adopted that improved her skin.

 Makeup remover wipes are practically a scam.

 For years I was removing my makeup with makeup removing wipes and then following with a gentle cleanser but K-beauty taught me it was far from enough.
-You’ll basically never catch me with makeup remover wipes now unless it’s at the gym or on a plane and even then I’ll probably still have an actual oil cleanser on me just in case!
+You’ll basically never catch me with makeup remover wipes now unless it’s at the gym or on a plane and even then I’ll probably still have an actual oil cleanser or even a cleansing toner on me just in case!

 Moisture is key regardless of your skin type.

 I used to think that because I occasionally struggle with hormonal acne and because my combination skin can lean towards the oily side, that too much moisture would just lead to more breakouts.
 K-beauty taught me that I was very wrong.
 In fact, moisture has become my friend and leaves my skin more clear, calm, and way less irritated.
 The key is finding a moisturizer that’s not going to clog your pores.
 I usually layer on a natural oil, followed by a lightweight emulsion, and then an oil-free moisturizer with SPF.
-This has left me with that glass skin look.
+This simple routine gave me that glass skin look.

 Emulsion is a game changer.